WilliamHackspeare/headline-generator-app/README.md

   - Utilizes the fine-tuned MarianMT model for accurate and concise headlines.
 - **User-Friendly Interface:**
   - Interactive Streamlit UI for ease of use.
-- **Downloadable Output:**
-  - Generated headlines can be reviewed and downloaded as a CSV file.

 ---